Ezandora/Eldritch-Fissures/README.md

 # Eldritch-Fissures
 Simple script to automate the eldritch fissures event in Kingdom of Loathing.
+Will spend all your turns.

 To install:
 <pre>